sabotrax/monisrahmen/README.md

     guest ok = yes
     ```

-    Change directory rights so image files can be deleted from your file manager:
+    Change directory rights so image files can be managed from your file manager:
     ```
     chmod 777 pictures
     ```